Tiramisu-Compiler/tiramisu-compiler.github.io/index.md

 </p>

 ## Why Tiramisu?
-* Tiramisu support optimizing dense and sparse DNNs.
+* Tiramisu is the only open source DNN compiler to optimize sparse DNNs.
 * Tiramisu support optimizing RNNs.
 * Tiramisu is designed to target different hardware architectures (thanks to its multi-layer IR).
 * Tiramisu generates efficient code (thanks to its scheduling language).